 Here are a few quick tips I’d recommend when crate training:

-- If you meet your puppy’s litter or mama then grab a plush dog toy like the Snuggle Puppy and rub it all over to get the scent of litter mates and mama.
-Then put the Snuggle Puppy in the crate with your puppy.
+- If you meet your puppy’s litter or mama then grab a plush dog toy like the Calmeroos Puppy Toy and rub it all over to get the scent of litter mates and mama.
+Then put the Calmeroos Puppy in the crate with your puppy.
 This will help her better adust to her new environment.

 - Don’t ever take your puppy out of the crate when she is crying.